 Moreover, you do not need eggs to prepare them, making Kaak D’essaouira an excellent food for vegans.
 These cookies are usually sold on many Moroccan streets, but it will not take too much effort to make them yourself.

-Like most cookie-making, you will need an ideal baking pan or baking tray and an oven.
+Like most cookie recipes, you will need an ideal baking pan or baking tray and an oven.
 With a mixed dough, you shape them into a ball, then roll back and forth to form a rope-like shape.

 After that, you need to fold the rope and turn them into wreaths for attractive looks.
 Then bake them in the oven at 350 F degrees in 30 minutes.
 Voila!
 Now you have a big batch of delicious cookies with anise to enjoy with your family.